 Moreover, pancreatic cancer has a poor survival rate and can be hardly diagnosed in the early stages.

 What are the causes of pancreatic pain?

 Both pancreatic cancer and treatment can cause pain.
 Moreover, patients may have upper abdominal pain or mid-back pain due to the tumor blocking the digestive tract or pressing against the nerves or pancreas.
-Moreover, treatments such as chemotherapy, radiation therapy and surgery can contribute to pain.
+Moreover, treatments such as chemotherapy, radiation therapy, and surgery can contribute to pain.

 How is pancreatic cancer pain felt?

-A common symptom of pancreatic cancer is recurring, dull pain in the upper abdomen and/or middle or upper back.
-As mentioned earlier, the tumor formed in the body or tail of the pancreas presses the spine, causing stomach and back pain.
+A common symptom of pancreatic cancer is a recurring, dull pain in the upper abdomen and/or middle or upper back.
+As mentioned earlier, the tumor formed in the body or tail of the pancreas presses on the spine, causing stomach and back pain.
 The characteristics of pancreatic cancer pain include

 - Pain starts in the middle of the abdomen and radiates to the back.